d3spis3d/d3spis3d.github.io/_posts/2016-01-06-angular-es6-webpack.md

 #Conclusion#

 I hope this post has given you some ideas on how to structure AngularJS apps for bundling with Webpack.
-Again, I have created a Yeoman generator for this application structure, [generator-angular-es6-webpack](https://www.npmjs.com/package/generator-angular-es6-webpack), if you're interested in using these tools try it out.
+As I mentioned above, I have created a Yeoman generator for this application structure, [generator-angular-es6-webpack](https://www.npmjs.com/package/generator-angular-es6-webpack).
+If you're interested in using these tools try it out.
 It will scaffold additional features not covered here, like a full Webpack configuration with development server, Gulp tasks, and unit tests with Karma.

 tags: angularjs, webpack, es6, es2015 , babeljs